 Since the 3 moving averages in the above 3 charts all use the same units, they can be plotted onto the same chart as below.

-This clearly shows a shift in our spring climate over the last 130 years of at least 1 standard deviation.
-Recall that the baseline for the z-score calculation is based on the idea of “living memory” which I have defined to be the last 50 years of 1971 to 2020.
+This clearly shows a shift in our spring climate over the last 100 years of 1.5 standard deviations for all 3 variables.
+Recall that the baseline for the z-score calculation is based on the idea of “living memory” which I have defined to be the last 50 years of 1972 to 2021.
 We can characterise our springs broadly as follows:

 How many dimensions does Spring have?